bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

 This representation is very similar to LLVM's ``LiveInterval`` data structure with a few important differences:

-- The Cretonne ``LiveRange`` only covers a single SSA value, while LLVM's ``LiveInterval`` represents the union of multiple related SSA values in a virtual register.
-This makes Cretonne's representation smaller because individual segments don't have to annotated with a value number.
+- The Cranelift ``LiveRange`` only covers a single SSA value, while LLVM's ``LiveInterval`` represents the union of multiple related SSA values in a virtual register.
+This makes Cranelift's representation smaller because individual segments don't have to annotated with a value number.
-- Cretonne stores the def-interval separately from a list of coalesced live-in intervals, while LLVM stores an array of segments.
-The two representations are equivalent, but Cretonne optimizes for the common case of a value that is only used locally.
+- Cranelift stores the def-interval separately from a list of coalesced live-in intervals, while LLVM stores an array of segments.
+The two representations are equivalent, but Cranelift optimizes for the common case of a value that is only used locally.
 - It is simpler to check if two live ranges are overlapping.
 The dominance properties of SSA form means that it is only necessary to check the